+You may face the situation where your employment may be at risk of being terminated because of performance issues.
 Performance issues can apply in two ways.
 Either, your health is preventing you from being able to undertake your job or your employer is alleging that you do not have the skills and ability to do your job.

-For health related performance dismissals to be the basis for your employment to be brought to an end, you often need to be off work for a long period of time.
+Often individuals are faced with dismissal by reason of performance issues caused by their health when they are on long term sick leave.
+This often, in turn, raises issues of disability discrimination.
+For health-related performance dismissals to be the basis for your employment to be brought to an end, you often need to be off work for a long period of time.
 Alternatively, employers may fairly dismiss employees for short-term intermittent absences provided they follow a reasonable procedure giving adequate warning to the employee that their employment may be at risk.

 In both long-term and short-term sickness cases an employer may require a medical report to be prepared either by your GP or an independent expert medical adviser appointed by your employer.
 The report will usually focus on the reason for sickness absence and the level of attendance that the medical expert believes you will achieve in future.

 If faced with this situation, we will be able to advise you on your rights and options.
 That will often include how you can best communicate and correspond with your employer in a way that best protects your interests.
 If your medical condition amounts to a disability for the purposes of the Equality Act 2010 then your employer will be under a duty to make reasonable adjustments.
 For example, a common adjustment employers have to make for disabled staff is to accept a greater level of sickness absence than they would for a non-disabled person.
 Disability discrimination law is a complex area and we can provide you with sound advice to ensure your position is properly protected.

 Performance issues based on skill or ability